vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 For another assignment, we had students implement a placer.
 A placer _places_ the gates on a chip.
 A good placer will distribute and place chips as evenly as possible, while following some constraints.
-The result of a placer is usually a textfile that describes where each gate ends up on the chip, in the form of a x and y coordinate.
+The result of a placer is usually a text file that describes where each gate ends up on the chip, in the form of a x and y coordinate.

-Because there can be thousands of such gates for an assignment (and millions for an actual industrial chip), it is not easy to make sense of the textfile.
+Because there can be thousands of such gates for an assignment (and millions for an actual industrial chip), it is not easy to make sense of the text file.
 Thus, it is important to be able to visualize the result of the placer.

 <div class="media">